Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials

 \section{Abstract}

-We define ``generalized standard triples'' $\X$, $z\C_{1} - \C_{0}$, $\Y$ of regular matrix polynomials $\P(z) \in \mathbb{C}^{n \times n}$ in order to use the representation $\X(z \C_{1}~-~\C_{0})^{-1}\Y~=~\P^{-1}(z)$ for $z \notin \Lambda(\P(z))$.
-This representation can be used in constructing algebraic linearizations; for example, for $\H(z) = z \A(z)\B(z) + \C \in \mathbb{C}^{n \times n}$ from linearizations for $\A(z)$ and $\B(z)$.
+We define \emph{generalized standard triples} $\X$, $\Y$, and $L(z) = z\C_{1} - \C_{0}$, where $L(z)$ is a linearization of a regular matrix polynomial $\P(z) \in \mathbb{C}^{n \times n}[z]$, in order to use the representation $\X(z \C_{1}~-~\C_{0})^{-1}\Y~=~\P^{-1}(z)$ which holds except when $z$ is an eigenvalue of $\P$.
+This representation can be used in constructing so-called \emph{algebraic linearizations} for matrix polynomials of the form $\H(z) = z \A(z)\B(z) + \C \in \mathbb{C}^{n \times n}[z]$ from generalized standard triples of $\A(z)$ and $\B(z)$.
 This can be done even if $\A(z)$ and $\B(z)$ are expressed in differing polynomial bases.
 Our main theorem is that $\X$ can be expressed using the coefficients of the expression $1 = \sum_{k=0}^\ell e_k \phi_k(z)$ in terms of the relevant polynomial basis.
-For convenience we tabulate generalized standard triples for orthogonal polynomial bases, the monomial basis, and Newton interpolational bases; for the Bernstein basis; for Lagrange interpolational bases; and for Hermite interpolational bases.
+For convenience, we tabulate generalized standard triples for orthogonal polynomial bases, the monomial basis, and Newton interpolational bases; for the Bernstein basis; for Lagrange interpolational bases; and for Hermite interpolational bases.
 We account for the possibility of common similarity transformations.
-We give explicit proofs for the less familiar bases.

 \begin{AMS} 65F15, 15A22, 65D05 \end{AMS}